crirex/Bubble-Bot-Fysallida/README.md

 # +introduction

 Hi ^^, my name is Fysallida and I am a shy and small bubble bot.
 I go from a device to another and create bubbles of all sizes.
-I generate them by hacking into 3D-Printers or by using some of my magic to blow bubbles directly out of the monitor or TV (phone screens too, but they are way harder to blow through :confounded: ).
+I generate them by using some of my magic to blow bubbles directly out of the monitor or TV (phone screens too, but they are way harder to blow through :confounded: ), or mostly by any other creative means.
 The bubbles I generate are super resistant and can be made out of soap, rubber, plastic or gum (glass too, but those make a dangerous mess when they break :pensive: ) and I can control them at my will to play with somebody :3 .
 If you want to know how to use me just type "+help" and I'll be sure to help.